PDIS/transcript/2023-06-15-Interview-with-BBC-Newsday.md

 For example, on Twitter, I posted a picture as I was traveling here, in airplane mode on this MacBook, running a language model — without an internet connection — that is trained on my public speeches and my emails.
 It can draft emails entirely in my style.

-So this kind of hyper personalized assistants, trained and used by not just individuals, but also communities, I think that's going to make it very effective for people to empower the people closest to the pain and convey their viewpoints, to make more effective communication.
+So this kind of hyper personalized assistants, trained and used by not just individuals, but also communities, I think that's going to make it very effective for people to empower the people closest to the pain and convey their viewpoints, to effect more effective communication.

 ### Interviewer: